 Thyroiditis is caused by an attack on the thyroid, causing inflammation and damage to the thyroid cells.
 Antibodies that attack the thyroid cause most types of thyroiditis.
-As such, thyroiditis is often an autoimmune disease, like juvenile diabetes and rheumatoid arthritis.
-No one knows why certain people make thyroid antibodies, although this tends to run in families.
-Thyroiditis can also be caused by an infection, such as a virus or bacteria, which works in the same way as antibodies to cause inflammation in the gland.
+As such, thyroiditis is often an autoimmune disease, like juvenile (type 1) diabetes and rheumatoid arthritis.
+It is not known why certain people make anti-thyroid antibodies, although this tends to run in families.
+Thyroiditis can also be caused by an infection, such as a virus or bacteria, which can also cause inflammation in the gland.
 Finally, drugs such as interferon and amiodarone, can also damage thyroid cells and cause thyroiditis.

 The course of thyroiditis depends on the type of thyroiditis.

-HASHIMOTO’S THYROIDITIS – Patients usually present with hypothyroidism, which is usually permanent.
+Hashimoto’s Thyroiditis – Patients usually present with hypothyroidism, which is frequently permanent.

-PAINLESS AND POST-PARTUM THYROIDITIS – These disorders are similar and follow the same general clinical course of thyrotoxicosis followed by hypothyroidism.
-The only real difference between them is that post-partum thyroiditis occurs after the delivery of a baby while painless thyroiditis occurs in men and in women not related to a pregnancy.
+Painless and Post-Partum Thyroiditis – These disorders are similar and follow the same general clinical course of thyrotoxicosis followed by hypothyroidism.
+The only real difference between them is that postpartum thyroiditis occurs after the delivery of a baby while painless thyroiditis occurs in men and in women who have not recently been pregnant.
 Not all patients demonstrate evidence of going through both phases; approximately 1/3 of patients will manifest both phases, while 1/3 of patients will have only a thyrotoxic or hypothyroid phase.
 The thyrotoxic phase lasts for 1-3 months and is associated with symptoms including anxiety, insomnia, palpitations (fast heart rate), fatigue, weight loss, and irritability.
 The hypothyroid phase typically occurs 1-3 months after the thyrotoxic phase and may last up to 9 – 12 months.
 Typical symptoms include fatigue, weight gain, constipation, dry skin, depression and poor exercise tolerance.
 Most patients (~80%) will have return of their thyroid function to normal within 12-18 months after the onset of symptoms.

-DRUG-INDUCED AND RADIATION THYROIDITIS – Both thyrotoxicosis and hypothyroidism may be seen in these disorders.
+Drug-Induced and Radiation Thyroiditis – Both thyrotoxicosis and hypothyroidism may be seen in these disorders.
 The thyrotoxicosis is usually short-lived.
-Drug-induced hypothyroidism often resolves with the cessation of the drug, while the hypothyroidism related to radiation thyroiditis is usually permanent.
+Druginduced hypothyroidism often resolves with stopping the drug, while the hypothyroidism related to radiation thyroiditis is usually permanent.

 |TYPE||CAUSE||CLINICAL FEATURES||DIAGNOSIS (not all tests may be needed)||DURATION AND RESOLUTION|